-The City of Greenville understands that it takes a comprehensive approach to grow communities and neighborhoods.
+The City of Greenville takes a comprehensive approach to grow communities and neighborhoods.
 Only recently has the City of Greenville embraced economic development.
 In communities and neighborhoods of low wealth, the economy is just as important as the affordability of the housing.